 Breakfast is a super important meal of the day for everyone.
-It is especially important for someone in eating disorder recovery.
+It is especially important for someone in recovery from an eating disorder.

-Why is breakfast important in eating disorder & disordered eating recovery?
+Why breakfast is important in eating disorder recovery + disordered eating recovery

 There are many reasons why breakfast is so important during eating disorder recovery, but let’s start with these: